What is Google Scholar?

 What does “cited by” mean?

-After you conduct a search in Google Scholar, you will see some references that include a link which reads Cited by 473 (or some other number).
-When you see a link like this, it means that Google Scholar can tell you what sources have used information from this resource.
+After you conduct a search in Google Scholar, you will see some references that include a Cited By link.
+Google Scholar can tell you what sources have used information from this resource.

 Be aware that there is some debate regarding how citations are counted for both Google Scholar and Scopus.
 When in doubt, check with your academic department or professor to find out which is preferred.